Essential Food Blogger Resources

 Food Photography Tools

 It contains lots of helpful tips and tricks that will make your food photos stand out.
-Over 6,000 people bought this book.
+Over 13,000 people bought this book.
 That just sums it up.

 Post processing is just as important as taking a photograph.
-I used to use Picasa (free) to do the editing and photograph management but now I use Adobe Lightroom (99% of the time) and Photoshop (1% of the time) for all my photos.
+I used to use Picasa (now Google Photos) to do the editing and photograph management but now I use Adobe Lightroom (99% of the time) and Photoshop (1% of the time) for all my photos.